ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 **By Apr 17th** : Milestone 1 complete with page layout, code structure in place, process book started, and partial/prototype implementation working.

-**By Apr 23rd** : First implementation completed with all must-have features working ready for feedback by TF.
+**By Apr 23rd** : First implementation completed with all must-have features working, ready for feedback by TF.

 **By Apr 30th** : Modifications made based upon feedback received, optional features implemented.